Additional Information for Students, Parents & Families

 This spring, all Counseling and Psychological Services (CAPS) sessions will be offered virtually.
 Please note that services will vary depending on the state in which you currently reside.

+The following campus study and social places are open this spring.
 Please note, pods are spatial arrangements that allow students to meet safely in smaller groups within larger campus spaces.

 - Admissions Commons (Parrish Hall) | 7 a.m.–10 p.m. all week; three pods seating seven, eight, and 10 people.